timonv/lax/README.md

+# Lax

-# Terminal client for Slack written in Rust
+A terminal client for Slack written in Rust

 Work in progress.
+A lot to be done.
+Not usable yet.